Our Company Products Careers FAQs Contact Us News Community Partners

 The Bahamas Goombay Punch Cup was created based on furthering the advancement of sailing and the amplification of Bahamian culture through monetary and social support.

-In upholding that, captain Leslie Rolle of ‘Bull Reg’ and Stephano Kemp of ‘King & Knights’ shared intimate details about their sloops and their experiences competing thus far.
+In upholding that, captain Leslie Rolle of ‘Bull Reg’ and Stephano Kemp of ‘King & Knights’ shed intimate details about their sloops and their experience competing thus far.

 How did you name your sloop?